peterrodgers/dover/src/uk/ac/kent/dover/README.md

 "# dover"
-This program is distributed under the terms of the GNU General Public License.
+This program is distributed under the terms of the Apache License Version 2.0.